 Students who were administratively withdrawn or suspended from the University must complete the request for readmission process.
-The Behavioral Assessment and Recommendation Team (BART) is charged with the review and approval of these requests.
-Each request will be considered on the basis of academic progress, disciplinary record, or other information deemed appropriate by BART for this review.
+Create Care (Formerly Behavioral Assessment and Recommendation Team (BART)) is charged with the review and approval of these requests.
+Each request will be considered on the basis of academic progress, disciplinary record, or other information deemed appropriate by Create Care for this review.

 Grievance Procedures for Center for Accommodation and Access Services

 In compliance with The American with Disabilities Act of 1990 (ADA), 38 CFR.105; 35.150 (c) and (d) and the Rehabilitation Act of 1973, Section 504, the Center for Accommodation and Access offers this on-line form to report unresolved disputes or complaints directly associated with the student's accommodations registered with the Center for Accommodation and Access.
 Other types of appeals, grievances, or general complaints should be addressed through the Office of the Dean of Students.

 Appeal the Findings of Non-Academic Misconduct

 The University will entertain appeals from students that have been suspended, expelled, removed from housing, or removed from class or forced to withdraw from the course and/or department.
 Other cases may be reviewed in regard to policy and procedural accuracy upon the request from the student.
 Appeals must be submitted within 5 working days of the completion of the hearing notification.
 All parties in a sexual misconduct case are also afforded the same appeal process.
 Appeals based solely on the assertion of innocence will not be considered.